agneevX/home-assistant/README.md

 ## Notes

 + Entities beginning with `int` are "internal" entities that are used inside templates.
 + Shutting down/Rebooting X200M involves Assistant Computer Control that runs on the laptop.

   The cURL request calls a IFTTT webhook which in turn writes a specific word in a file inside OneDrive that the software is able to recognize and perform actions.
-+ The Header that is used for separating cards is from the theme [soft-ui](https://github.com/N-l1/lovelace-soft-ui).
++ The header that is used for separating cards is from the theme [soft-ui](https://github.com/N-l1/lovelace-soft-ui).

 ***